1

 How much do research nurse jobs pay per hour?

-As of Jun 17, 2026, the average hourly pay for research nurse in the United States is $45.84, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average hourly pay for research nurse in the United States is $45.84, according to ZipRecruiter salary data.
 Most workers in this role earn between $37.26 and $55.05 per hour, depending on experience, location, and employer.

-What are the key skills and qualifications needed to thrive as a Research Nurse, and why are they important?
+What are the key skills and qualifications needed to thrive as a research nurse, and why are they important?

 To thrive as a Research Nurse, you need a solid background in nursing (typically a BSN and RN license), clinical research knowledge, and experience with patient care in research settings.
 Familiarity with clinical trial protocols, EDC (electronic data capture) systems, and Good Clinical Practice (GCP) certification are commonly required.
 Strong organizational skills, attention to detail, and effective communication help Research Nurses excel in managing complex studies and collaborating with multidisciplinary teams.
 These skills ensure accurate data collection, patient safety, and compliance with regulatory standards, which are vital for research integrity and successful study outcomes.

-How does a Research Nurse typically collaborate with clinical and research teams during a study?
+How does a research nurse typically collaborate with clinical and research teams during a study?

 Research Nurses play a crucial role in bridging clinical care and research.
 They frequently coordinate with physicians, study coordinators, and laboratory staff to ensure clinical trials are conducted according to protocol and regulatory guidelines.
 This collaboration often involves patient recruitment, data collection, administering study treatments, and communicating findings across the team.
 Strong interpersonal and organizational skills are essential, as Research Nurses must balance patient care with meticulous documentation and teamwork.

-What does a research nurse do?
+What is a research nurse?

 A research nurse helps develop, test, or perfect medications and treatments, often through clinical trials.
 In addition to caring for the patients, they are often responsible for identifying research subjects, finding patients who may be good candidates, performing procedures, and recording data.
 They also spend time researching relevant studies that have been published in medical journals.